8 English-Speaking Jobs Abroad for Americans: No experience needed!

 🔨 Skills needed for this role: strong knowledge of the English language and grammar, creativity, time management, communication, patience, sense of humor, empathy

-Teaching English abroad is one of the most common first-time jobs for English speakers.
+Teaching English abroad is one of the most common first-time overseas jobs for Americans.
 As English continues to grow in popularity around the world, countries in nearly every region of the globe have an increasing number of EFL jobs.
 Whether you’re a seasoned educator or just starting your teaching career, you can find a position that is perfect for your experience and qualifications.
 If you’re looking for a short-term teaching or summer gig, there are opportunities for you, too!

 Before you begin applying for ESL teaching jobs, research the requirements for the country you aspire to work in.
 Additionally, whether or not it is required, a TEFL certification will help you be prepared for the job.